- Full Name

 The midfielder’s most influential season to date came in 2017/18 in which the Englishman scored 15 goals and registered eight assists.
 Maddison received his first call up to the England Under-21 squad in 2017 and made his debut against Ukraine in November.

-Maddison's stock continued to climb in his maiden season at the Club, scoring a fantastic free-kick against Huddersfield Town and a memorable volley against Watford as well as earning a first-ever call-up to the England senior squad.
+Maddison's stock continued to climb in his maiden season at Leicester City, scoring a fantastic free-kick against Huddersfield Town and a memorable volley against Watford as well as earning a first-ever call-up to the England senior squad.

 He finished his debut Premier League campaign with 14 goal contributions, and was named City's Young Player of the Season at the End of Season Dinner.